segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 2. Click on the corresponding pixel.
 3. In the Overview tab, look for events where the “Connection Method” is Server.

-### Send Multiple External IDs
+### Send multiple External IDs

-Facebook allows one External ID to be sent per payload as a string or multiple to be sent per payload in an array of External ID strings: https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/external-id/.
-You send an array of External IDs through Segment by mapping such an array to the `externalId` field when setting up your Actions mappings.
+[Facebook](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/external-id/){:target="_blank"} allows you to send one External ID per payload as a string, or multiple per payload in an array of External ID strings.
+Send an array of External IDs through Segment by mapping an array to the `externalId` field when setting up your Actions mappings.